safenetlabs/python-keyziio-client/README.md

 <code>inject_user_key(self, user_private_key_pem, user_id)</code>

-Injects the users private key and id so that they can unwrap keyzio data keys.
+Injects the users private key and id so that they can unwrap keyziio data keys.
 The private key is expected to be in PEM format.